SuperOfficeDocs/superoffice-docs/docs/en/api/reference/restful/agent/Ticket_Agent/v1TicketAgent_GetPreviewAttachmentStream.md

 POST /api/v1/Agents/Ticket/GetPreviewAttachmentStream
 ```

+Deprecated, see GetPreviewAttachment instead.

 Retrieve an attachment from ticket message.
 The returned data is intended to be used for a preview.
 The returned data is sanitized.